Nash Equilibrium Calculator

 Introduction

-When playing Starcraft 2 there is an inherent tradeoff between economy and protection from early game cheeses.
-In the zerg vs protoss matchup for example, the zerg can usually guarantee a win if they go for a "12 pool" build and the protoss opponent doesn't scout.
-Therefore, protoss players will usually scout by sending a worker across the map to see if the zerg player built an early spawning pool.
+Therefore, protoss players will usually scout by sending an early worker across the map to see if the zerg player built an early spawning pool.
 However this worker has an economic impact on the protoss player's economy since it would mine a significant amount of minerals if left at home.

 If a protoss player never scouts, a zerg player can gain an advantage by occasionally going for a 12 pool, and vice versa, if a zerg player never 12 pools then a protoss player can gain an advantage by never scouting.
 So, the question is, how often should the zerg player 12 pool and how often should the protoss player scout to protect themselves against exploitation by the opponent?
 It's not immediately obvious that there is guaranteed to be an answer but a theorem proved by John Nash in game theory says their must be!
 This "optimal" strategy is called a Nash equilibrium.